Outlook can now integrate Google Calendar and one-tap to join Zoom calls

 Microsoft first teased connecting personal calendars to your or work or school calendar in March as part of a slew of Microsoft 365 AI and cloud-powered announcements.
 Now, the functionality is rolling out to all Microsoft 365 users with an Outlook work account.

 When you add a personal calendar to Outlook on the web, the times for those events will be shown as busy (with no details or information) when someone wants to schedule a meeting with you using the Scheduling Assistant in Outlook.
-You can also see your personal calendar side by side to your work one or view both simultaneously.
+You can also see your personal calendar side by side with your work one or view both simultaneously.

-Microsoft also mentioned today that you can triage your calendar directly from your Outlook inbox with a mini-calendar in message list and add tasks to calendar from My Day, but neither of these features are new.
-There is some new functionality for tasks though: You can now create a task from an email message in Outlook for iOS — this feature was previously only available in the Outlook Web App.
+Microsoft also mentioned today that you can triage your calendar directly from your Outlook inbox with a mini-calendar in the message list and add tasks to calendar from My Day, but neither of these features are new.
+There is some new functionality for tasks, though: You can now create a task from an email message in Outlook for iOS, a feature previously only available in the Outlook Web App.

 One-tap join for Zoom and Webex

 Outlook for Android has gained a one-tap join option for third-party video calling tools Zoom and Webex.
 This is Microsoft’s way of acknowledging that not everyone uses Microsoft Teams.
-“Outlook and Teams already work great together but we understand some people receive meeting invitations for meetings using other online meeting services,” the company said today.
+“Outlook and Teams already work great together, but we understand some people receive meeting invitations for meetings using other online meeting services,” the company said today.

 You may have first noticed this feature show up in Outlook for Android exactly a month ago.
 But Microsoft says it is now generally available for Android starting today.
 It is “coming soon” to iOS.